create3000/x_ite/docs/_posts/components/VolumeRendering/BoundaryEnhancementVolumeStyle.md

 ### SFFloat [in, out] **boundaryOpacity** 0.9 <small>[0,1]</small>

-BoundaryOpacity k_gs is the factored amount of the gradient enhancement to use.
+*boundaryOpacity* k_gs is the factored amount of the gradient enhancement to use.

 ### SFBool [in, out] **enabled** TRUE